opencybersecurityalliance/casp/Plugfests/NextPlugfest/2023-06-13-USC/UseCases/README.md

 ### Day 2 - On Deck Holdings
-Panic begins anew at On Deck Holdings as a stark uptick in server activity signals that yesterday’s exploits at Murphy’s Law LLP has spread to new haunts.
+Panic begins anew at On Deck Holdings as a stark uptick in server activity signals that yesterday’s exploits at Murphy’s Law LLP have spread to new haunts.
 Fortunately, On Deck Holdings previously received STIX information from their ISAC.
-Being similarly automated, On Deck Holdings’ cybersecurity system.
-They soon match their problem with the STIX object generated the day before, initiate the CACAO playbook, execute OpenC2 commands, and freeze out the black hat hackers that gained entry into their
+Being similarly automated, On Deck Holdings’ cybersecurity systems soon match their problem with the STIX object generated the day before, initiate the CACAO playbook, execute OpenC2 commands, and freeze out the black hat hackers that gained entry into their